zairulanuar/HRM/README.md

 SeaLLMs is tailored for handling a wide range of languages spoken in the SEA region, including English, Chinese, Indonesian, Vietnamese, Thai, Tagalog, Malay, Burmese, Khmer, Lao, Tamil, and Javanese.

-This page introduces the SeaLLMs-v3-7B-Chat model, specifically fine-tuned to follow human instructions effectively for task completion, making it directly applicable to your applications.
+This page introduces the **SeaLLMs-v3-7B-Chat** model, specifically fine-tuned to follow human instructions effectively for task completion, making it directly applicable to your applications.

+You may also refer to the [SeaLLMs-v3-1.5B-Chat](https://huggingface.co/SeaLLMs/SeaLLMs-v3-1.5B-Chat) model which requires much lower computational resources and can be easily loaded locally.

 ### Get started with `Transformers`